google/googletest/CONTRIBUTING.md

 ## Contributing A Patch

-1. Submit an issue describing your proposed change to the [issue tracker](https://github.com/google/googletest).
+1. Submit an issue by describing your proposed change to the [issue tracker](https://github.com/google/googletest).
-1. Please don't mix more than one logical change per submittal, because it makes the history hard to follow.
-If you want to make a change that doesn't have a corresponding issue in the issue tracker, please create one.
+1. Please do not mix more than one logical change per submittal, because it makes the history hard to follow.
+If you wish to make a change that doesn't have a corresponding issue in the issue tracker, please create one.
-1. Also, coordinate with team members that are listed on the issue in question.
+1. Also, please coordinate with team members that are listed on the issue in question.
 This ensures that work isn't being duplicated and communicating your plan early also generally leads to better patches.